nhsuk/nhsuk-service-manual-community-backlog/docs/CRITERIA.md

 | Consistent   | It reuses existing styles and components where relevant.
 It follows the [content style guide] (https://beta.nhs.uk/service-manual/content) and [NHS.UK frontend library] (https://github.com/nhsuk/nhsuk-frontend/blob/master/docs/contributing/coding-standards.md).|
 | Versatile    | The implementation is versatile enough to be used in a range of different services.
 The component or pattern must also work with a range of browsers, assistive technologies and devices.|

+The service manual team will use these criteria to decide if the contribution is ready to publish.

 ## Other things

 We are working on this.
 Please get in touch with the service manual team: